Is it time to evaluate your ministry?

-With all that said, January is a good time to step back and evaluate—not only where your ministry has come from, but also where it is going.
+Whether is is the beginning of a new year, or the beginning of a new season, it is always a good time to evaluate your ministry.
+Think about not only where your ministry has come from, but also where it is going.
 If you don’t normally take time to evaluate your ministry, there is no better time than now to start.
 Here are 3 steps you can take to make sure you are heading in the right direction.

 3 steps are more like three questions to ask yourself.